 For those born in the UK, British identity is a loose and changeable concept.
-For those seeking citizenship from abroad, however, it’s the opposite: subject to the government’s “Life in the UK” test, there are fixed, itemised cornerstones — as decided by the immigration authorities — which are deemed critical for fitting into British society.
+For those seeking citizenship from abroad, however, it’s the opposite: being subject to the government’s “Life in the UK” test, there are fixed, itemised cornerstones – which are deemed critical by immigration officials for fitting into British society.

-Together, the two strands of this project serve to inspect the idea of “becoming” British.
-Introducing the audience to the surreal process behind that idea, it exposes the values underlying it all.
-What’s more, it poses the question — who are the political figures making the important final decision, and why?
+Together, the two strands of this project serve to question the notion of “becoming” British.
+By introducing the audience to a surreal process behind that idea, it exposes the test’s underlying values, and the political agendas guiding those values — with immigrants seen as exploitable material to support nationalistic identities and capitalist norms.

 Kristina’s work, presented through films, is concerned with transition and human identity.
 The FoolishPeople company, founded by John Harrigan in 1989, is an early innovator for immersive and ritual theatre.

 * Manufactured Britishness was previously presented in Birmingham at Ort Gallery.

 Visual Arts and Talks are FREE for all to attend

 (excluding British Enough Site Specific Experience)

 Curated in collaboration with

 Part of the UK Artist Development Programme, supported by